 Dental sealants bond remarkably well to your teeth.
 However, with the passage of time, they gradually start to wear off from the surface of the tooth.
 As a result, they require replacement after a few years.
 Once the sealants completely wear off, your dentist will apply a fresh coating to protect your teeth from the development of cavities.

 However, with proper care, dental sealants can last for up to ten years, or even longer.
 The life of dental sealants gets considerably reduced in case of poor oral hygiene maintenance, or when a patient has a habit of excessive teeth grinding.
-The clinical service life of dental sealants depends on various factors such as your diet, oral hygiene routine, and presence of parafunctional dental habits like teeth clenching and grinding.
+The clinical service life of dental sealants depends on various factors such as your diet, oral hygiene routine, and the presence of parafunctional dental habits like teeth clenching and grinding.

 Can I eat right after getting sealants?